ottic-ai/llm-gateway/README.md

-Here's a simple README for your LLM Gateway library project:

 # LLM Gateway

-LLM Gateway is a TypeScript library that provides a unified interface for interacting with different Large Language Model (LLM) providers, including OpenAI, Anthropic, and Azure.
-This library allows users to easily switch between models with minimal configuration.

-## Features

-- **Unified Interface**: Interact with multiple LLM providers using a single, consistent API.
+#### Open-source library built for fast and reliable connections to different LLM providers.

+The LLM Gateway is a lightweight, open-source library built for fast and reliable connections to LLMs. <br>

+It simplifies integrations with multiple providers, offering fallbacks, caching, and minimal latency with a client-side solution.

+- **Minimize Downtime**: Automatic retries and fallbacks to secondary providers like Azure or Entropic.
+- **Faster Responses**: Direct client-side requests for low latency.
+- **Unified Control**: A single interface to manage requests across LLMs.
 - **Easy Model Switching**: Change between OpenAI, Anthropic, and Azure models with a simple configuration change.

-- **Simplified API Calls**: Focus on sending requests and receiving responses without dealing with provider-specific complexities.
+> Contribute, fork, or raise issues— so we can make it better together.

+> Starring this repo helps other developers discover the LLM Gateway! ⭐

 ## Installation